top of page

 KNOW WHO WILL BE TAKING CARE OF YOU

-• Understand that the physicians may delegate different parts of the surgery to other providers, for example, the surgeon may let a resident physician perform parts of the surgery under their supervision; a nurse anesthetist may be giving and monitoring your anesthesia during the surgery.
+• For example, the surgeon may let a resident physician perform parts of the surgery under their supervision; a nurse anesthetist may be giving and monitoring your anesthesia during the surgery.

 6